David J. Finnamore

 Starcraft

 DooM and Starcraft are my current favorites.
 Even though DooM is old technologically (1993), nothing else scares me like it does, and I LOVE being scared!
 I still enjoy building my own levels and playing other people's original .wads.
-Gothic DMII is the best one I've seen so far.
+Deus Vult II is the best one I've seen - so visually stunning, you keep forgetting to fight the monsters.
 I'm not a Quake-hater, but it just doesn't frighten me enough.
 Return to Castle Wolfenstein ain't too bad, though.
 DooM3 is very good; but while it is definitely more realistic, succeeds in acheiving the original vision of the game, has a great deal more complexity and depth of detail, and is more terrifying and horrifying, it still does not match the original DooM, in my opinion, in captivating the imagination, in providing the fun kind of fright, or in providing a meaningful modern myth.

 ** Excerpted from American Heritage Talking Dictionary, Copyright © 1997 The Learning Company, Inc. All Rights Reserved.